nate-h/drone-c2/README.md

-# This is a fake drone tracking app as of now

-It uses a local json file for the data.
-It would be trivial to create a couple of sql tables and start a backend to serve an equivalent json blob but the focus is just on visuals for now.
+# Drone C2

+Drone C2 is a fake drone tracking application I created for fun.
+As of now it does not have a backend and pulls data from some local json files.
+This is mostly an exercise to mess around with react-leaflet.

+My goal for this exercise as of now is to show the drones we have in a fleet and track their location and status over a configurable time period.

+This is built using: react, typescript, sass, react-leaflet, redux.

-Useful dev commands
+## Useful dev commands

 ```sh
 npm start  # Runs the app in the development mode.